SiyungCho/seroflow/docs/engine.md

 ## Class: AbstractEngine

-`AbstractEngine` is an abstract base class that defines the interface for creating pypeline compatible engines.
+`AbstractEngine` is an abstract base class that defines the interface for creating `Pipeline` compatible engines.
 It extends Python’s `ABC` (Abstract Base Class) and enforces the implementation of the following methods:

 - **`create_engine()`**
     *Abstract Method*